confluentinc/confluent-kubernetes-examples/blueprints-early-access/scenarios/quickstart-deploy/README.rst

 This example will walk you through the configuration and deployment of Confluent for Kubernetes (CFK) Blueprints.
 You will go through the following scenarios:

 #.
-Deploy the Control Plane in the control plane Kubernetes cluster.
+Deploy the Control Plane in the control plane.

 #.
-Deploy the Blueprint in the control plane Kubernetes cluster.
+Deploy the Blueprint in the Control Plane.

 #.
 Deploy the Data Plane.